steven-klein/portfolio/docs/websites.md

 ## [Dreamcatcher Events](http://dreamcatcher-events.com)

 Dreamcatcher Events is all about giving people an opportunity to learn, collaborate, and rock with their musical heroes in some of the most beautiful and exciting settings in the world.
 Producing 8-15 camps a year that all require unique websites to be deployed within a short 2-3 month time frame.
 I developed a common set of shared UI elements, layouts, and a workflow that helps produce a site in as little as 2 weeks.
 I consulted with the Art Director on each camps design concept and then initiate frontend development on the site based on a simple style guide.
-Content is organized and added to a singular CMS in tandem with these steps which is the core this rapid development process.
+Content is organized and added to a singular CMS, in tandem with design and build process, which is the core of this rapid development process.

 <div class="image-grid responsive">
     <p><img src="/assets/images/projects/dce.jpg"/></p>